vapvarun/buddyx/readme.txt

 There are multiple ways you can use a child theme with the BuddyX Theme, Use any one method mentioned below to create a child theme or use a child theme we have created.

 1. Download the child theme from Github - https://github.com/vapvarun/buddyx-child-theme
-2. More information on creating child theme - https://codex.wordpress.org/Child_Themes
+2. More information on creating a child theme - https://codex.wordpress.org/Child_Themes

 == BuddyX License ==

 BuddyX is licensed under the GNU General Public License v3.0 (or later) More details here: https://www.gnu.org/licenses/gpl-3.0.html

-BuddyX is based on WP Rig https://github.com/wprig/wprig, WP Rig is released under GNU General Public License v3.0 (or later).
+BuddyX is based on WP Rig https://github.com/wprig/wprig; WP Rig is released under GNU General Public License v3.0 (or later).

 == Copyright ==